theupdateframework/pep-maximum-security-model/README.rst

 * Releases: Releases are uniquely identified snapshots of a project [4]_.

-* Distributions: Distributions are the packaged files that are used to publish
+* Distributions: Distributions are the packaged files that are used to publish and distribute a release.

 * Simple index: The HTML page that contains internal links to the distributions of a project [4]_.

 * Roles: There is one *root* role in PyPI.
 There are multiple roles whose responsibilities are delegated to them directly or indirectly by the *root* role.
-The term top-level role refers to the *root* role and any role delegated by the *root* role.
+The term "top-level role" refers to the *root* role and any role delegated by the *root* role.
 Each role has a single metadata file that it is trusted to provide.